nicoladimauro/dcsn/README.md

 # dcsn
 dCSN is a package for learning Cutset Networks (CNets), a recently introduced tractable Probabilistic Graphical Model.

+ - dcsn.py is for density estimation
+ - mlcsn.py is for multi-label classification

 ## Usage

     python dcsn.py nltcs -k 1 -a 0.4